Marcel Rouff

-Marcel Rouff (May 4,1877 in Geneva – February 3, 1936 in Paris) was a prolific novelist, playwright, poet, journalist, historian, and gastronomic writer.
+Marcel Rouff (May 4, 1877 in Carouge (Geneva) – February 3, 1936 in Paris) was a Swiss novelist, playwright, poet, journalist, historian, and gastronomic writer.
 With Curnonsky (Maurice Edmond Sailland) he wrote the multi-volume work La France gastronomique, guide des merveilles culinaires et des bonnes auberges françaises (Gastronomic France: Guide to the culinary marvels and the good inns of France).
-He may be best known today for his novel about the fictional gourmet Dodin-Bouffant, La vie et la passion de Dodin-Bouffant, Gourmet (The Life and Passion of Dodin-Bouffant, Gourmet), which was first published in 1924 and dedicated to his friend Curnonsky and the great nineteenth-century French gastronome Jean-Anthelme Brillat-Savarin.
-Rouff's novel was adapted for French television in 1973 by Jean Ferniot.
+He may be best known today for his novel about the fictional gourmet Dodin-Bouffant, La vie et la passion de Dodin-Bouffant, Gourmet (The Life and Passion of Dodin-Bouffant, Gourmet also translated as The Passionate Epicure), which was first published in 1924 and dedicated to his friend Curnonsky and the great nineteenth-century French gastronome Jean-Anthelme Brillat-Savarin.
+Rouff's novel was adapted for French television in 1973 by Jean Ferniot and in a 2023 feature-length movie by Trần Anh Hùng, The Taste of Things.

 Rouff had socialist leanings, which were apparent in his writings on social history.
 He was influenced by Jean Jaurès, and he contributed to Jaures's Histoire socialiste, which his father, Jules, published.

 Biography

-Marcel Gabriel Rouff was born in Geneva, Switzerland on May 4, 1877.
+Marcel Gabriel Rouff was born in Carouge, a suburb of Geneva, Switzerland on May 4, 1877.
 His father, Jules Rouff, was a well-known publisher; his mother was Camille Veil.
-The family moved to Paris when Marcel was just an enfant.
-He attended the Lycée Carnot, on Boulevard Malesherbes in Paris and the Sorbonne, where he earned a Docteur-ès-lettres (effectively a PhD).
+The family moved to Paris when Marcel was an infant.
+He attended the Lycée Carnot and the Sorbonne, where he earned a Docteur-ès-lettres (effectively a PhD).
 In 1911, he married a French woman, Juliette Bloch-Tréfousse; they had two children, Nicole (1913) and Jean-Jacques (1916).
 Rouff retained his Swiss citizenship and also became a naturalized French citizen in 1930.
 He was a heavy pipe smoker and died of throat cancer on February 3, 1936 at the relatively young age of 57.